 The HSE job is to run all of the public health services in Ireland.
 The HSE manages services through a structure designed to put patients and clients at the centre of the organisation.

 The HSE Code of Governance provides an overview of the principles, policies, procedures and guidelines by which the HSE directs and controls its functions and manages its business, it is intended to guide the Directorate, leadership team and all those working within the HSE and the agencies funded by the HSE, in performing their duties to the highest standards of accountability, integrity and propriety.

 The HSE has four Regional Health Forums, which includes representatives from the city and county councils within that area.

-Over the past number of years the HSE has introduced Competency-based Application Forms and Competency-based Interviews to help them select and recruit external staff and promote internal staff.
-Talent Fusion have been helping both internal and external job applicants complete these Competency-based Application Forms and prepare for Competency-based Interviews for over 10 years across Ireland.
-Every Competency-based Application Form and every Competency-based Interview is tailored around the Applicant, Job Specification and the desired Department, where structure, design and word count / space allowed and time are respected.
-Talent Fusion strive and aim to meet clients time and budget and can meet / work with clients during and outside office / working hours.
+Over the past number of years, the HSE has introduced Competency-based Application Forms and Competency-based Interviews to help them select and recruit external staff and promote internal staff.
+Talent Fusion has been helping both internal and external job applicants complete these Competency-based Application Forms and prepare for Competency-based Interviews for over 10 years across Ireland.
+Every Competency-based Application Form and every Competency-based Interview is tailored around the Applicant, Job Specification and the desired Department, where structure, design and word count/space allowed and time are respected.
+Talent Fusion strives and aim to meet clients time and budget and can meet/work with clients during and outside office/working hours.
 An impressive Competency-based Application Form makes for a more confident interviewee, satisfied interviewers and an easier interview.